tobiasjcat/WildBeyond/health.md

 - Scroll of Grease (consumed in fight with agdan the protenders)
 - Feymorian spit labeled and says "don't drink"
 - Sybella's unfashionable jewelry
 - A Yon object: a marionette with a stags on side, and lions head on the other.
 Like Janus a button flips the face around.
+And a stuffed Oni.
 - A thither object:
 - A deer skull from Agdon's lair.
+- A wooden top with 4 sides.
+Each face shows a child enjoying each season
+- Clapperclaws temporary head, a gord with coins in it.

 ## Features and traits
 - Telekinetic